smatechnologies/ibm-i-agent-docs/docs/configuration/configuration.md

 accommodate specific object authorities in environments that require the LSAM server user profile (SMANET) to be restricted.

-The LSAM Parameters bypass flag normally instructs the LSAM job scheduler server to bypass, or skip any validation of the job\'s command line syntax.
+The LSAM Parameters bypass flag normally instructs the LSAM job scheduler server to bypass, or skip any validation of the job's command line syntax.
 This is the recommended setting for most environments.
 This bypass flag has been provided so that existing IBM i LSAM clients who prefer to use the old validation method can set the bypass flag to N = no in order to continue running the LSAM with its old characteristics.

 The LSAM command line syntax validation did provide a quick response in case a command was incorrectly typed, but it did not provide as much